Dr. Alexander Samuel Suess (Süss)

-Dr. Süss was deported on 28.7.1942 and died on 29.12.1942 in the concentration camp Theresienstadt in the then so-called Protectorate of Bohemia and Moravia, today the Czech Republic.
-There is a death notice from the Theresienstadt camp, in which a cardiac insufficiency is given as the cause of death.
+Dr. Suess was deported from Vienna to Theresienstadt on 28 July 1942 and died on 29 December 1942 in the Theresienstadt concentration (Protectorate of Bohemia and Moravia, today the Czech Republic).
+There is a death notice from the Theresienstadt camp in which cardiac insufficiency is given as the cause of death.
+(2)

 Dr. Suess was the municipal and district doctor in Lockenhaus from 1891 to 1931.
 He was described by contemporary witnesses as a charitable and popular doctor who very often medicate poor people free of charge.
 There are some stories and tales about him that some people in Lockenhaus remember for many years (and still do today).
 He is and was described as a competent doctor and above all as a charitable and good person.
 Thus, it is said he said: "What should I ask of you, you have nothing yourself."